Strangehaven: Publication history

-As both the art and writing duties on Strangehaven are taken up by its creator, Gary Spencer Millidge, and since the comic book is not his only source of income, the book has always had an irregular production schedule.
-For the first four years of its life, Millidge managed to produce one issue every six or seven months, but after 1999 the book came out roughly once per year (with a notable 20-month gap between issues 12 and 13) while Millidge dealt with personal issues.
-In 2005, with the publication of issue 18, it went on indefinite hiatus.
-Since then, Millidge has concentrated on paid, non-Strangehaven work.
+Due to conflicts within his personal life and comics career, Millidge was never able to regularly publish Strangehaven.
+For the first four years of its life, Millidge managed to produce one issue every six or seven months, but from 1999 until the end of its run as a standalone comic, the book came out roughly once per year (with a notable 20-month gap between issues 12 and 13) while Millidge dealt with personal issues.
+In 2005, with the publication of issue 18, Strangehaven went on an indefinite hiatus.
+From then until the return of Strangehaven in Meanwhile..., Millidge concentrated on paid, non-Strangehaven work.

-However, Millidge considers the book to still be active and is planning "some kind of closure" by issue 24, which would also mark the end of the fourth trade paperback, Destiny.
+During this time, Millidge considered the book to still be active and planned "some kind of closure" by issue 24, which would also mark the end of the fourth trade paperback, Destiny.
 In September 2007, he said on his blog that a publication date for issue 19 would only be announced when he was certain that he could meet it.
+This, however, never came to fruition.

-Since 2014, new Strangehaven chapters have been published in Meanwhile..., an anthology comic published by Soaring Penguin Press.
+From 2014 to 2023, new Strangehaven chapters were published in Meanwhile..., an anthology comic published by Soaring Penguin Press.
 These new chapters, each 14 pages long, are considered to be half an episode in length, and are in full colour.

 Collected editions

-As of 2021, three Strangehaven trade paperbacks have been released.
+As of 2023, three Strangehaven trade paperbacks have been released.
 All three feature an introduction by a famous comic book creator and a biography of Gary Spencer Millidge.
 The first and second include bibliographies detailing all of the books that Millidge has used as references for the series.
 The first also includes a glossary of terms used in the Devonshire dialect.
+Millidge has announced plans to release a fourth collected edition which in will include all of the chapters published in Meanwhile....